HXYfighter/HXYfighter.github.io/_pages/about.md

 \* During July to September 2025, I will be visiting at MBZUAI, UAE.

 My research is mainly focused on **machine learning for drug discovery**, with the aim of making a greater contribution to humans' health and scientific discoveries through AI.
-I am also interested in cutting-edge AI topics including AI for medicine and healthcare, large language models, computer vision, and neuroscience.
+I am also interested in cutting-edge AI topics including AI for medicine and healthcare, AI for materials, large language models, computer vision, neuroscience, and AI for social science.

 I have published papers at top-tier machine learning conferences including **NeurIPS, ICML, ICLR**, and served as a reviewer at these conferences.